 - to demonstrate at interview the necessary attributes for teaching

 - ideally to have already gained some recent experience of observing your subject being taught in a UK Secondary school

 - to obtain an offer of a place on a teacher training course conditional on completing a SKE course

 Where are they held?

-The Mathematics SKE at UWE is a full-time course run between March and July which will enable you to prepare for the PGCE course the following September.
-We would expect you ideally to have a good A level and some further experience of the subject, for example within a related degree or through vocational experience.
-Participants on the Mathematics SKE course have previously come from various backgrounds with degrees in economics, engineering, accounting, law and psychology.
+The mathematics SKE at UWE Bristol is a full-time course run between March and July which will enable you to prepare for the PGCE course the following September.
+We would expect you ideally to have a good A-level and some further experience of the subject, for example within a related degree or through vocational experience.
+Participants on the mathematics SKE course have previously come from various backgrounds with degrees in economics, engineering, accounting, law and psychology.